All-in-one monitoring for

 Amazon ElastiCache monitoring

-ElastiCache is used in your Amazon Cloud to set up distributed in-memory cache environments and organize configuration, administration, and scaling.
+ElastiCache is used in your AWS cloud to set up distributed in-memory cache environments and organize configuration, administration, and scaling.
 As a result, the usually demanding and complex workload of admins is reduced dramatically.
 Data saved in the in-memory cache is read much faster than data in hard drives, which in turn boosts the performance of web applications.

-To monitor Amazon Cloud, you’ll need both PRTG and an Amazon Web Service CloudWatch account.
-There are two advantages to using CloudWatch: freedom from the constraints of an operating system and enhanced security due to fewer open ports during the verification of queries.
+To monitor AWS, you’ll need both PRTG and an Amazon CloudWatch account.
+There are two advantages to using CloudWatch alone: freedom from the constraints of an operating system and enhanced security due to fewer open ports during the verification of queries.

-PRTG and CloudWatch monitor the instances of Amazon EC2, RDS databases, Amazon EBS data carriers, ElastiCache, and Elastic Load Balancing.
-SQS (Simple Queue Service) and SNS (Simple Notification Service) data is also retrieved, and the configured alarms are monitored.
+PRTG plus Amazon CloudWatch monitor the instances of Amazon EC2, RDS databases, Amazon EBS data carriers, ElastiCache, and Elastic Load Balancing.
+SQS and SNS data is also retrieved, and the configured alarms are monitored.
 CPU load, latencies, and request counters are some examples of the data that is delivered to PRTG via CloudWatch.
 In addition, PRTG lets you monitor the metrics and protocol files that are generated for your applications and services, such as memory usage, transaction volumes, and error messages.

 Create data linkages

-PRTG extracts the CloudWatch data via the AWS CloudWatch Application Programming Interface (API), thereby allowing you to link it to other monitoring data, such as the router status.
-As a result, you'll be able to identify correlations while troubleshooting, correlations which would not have emerged by using CloudWatch alone.
+PRTG extracts the CloudWatch data via the AWS API and thus enables you to link it to other monitoring data such as the router status.
+As a result, you'll be able to identify correlations while troubleshooting that might not show up when only using CloudWatch.

-The Amazon CloudWatch EC2 Sensor monitors the performance of the Amazon Cloud Elastic Cloud Computing Service (EC2) in terms of CPU and network load, the read/write speed of hard drives, and EC2 status checks.
+The Amazon EC2 v2 sensor replaces the Amazon CloudWatch EC2 sensor.
+It monitors the performance of an Elastic Compute Cloud instance in terms of CPU and network load, the read/write speed of hard drives, and EC2 status checks.
+If activated in your AWS account, it can also show the CPU credit balance and usage.

-The Amazon CloudWatch RDS Sensor monitors the performance of the Amazon Cloud Relational Database Service (RDS) with regard to CPU load, CPU credit usage, CPU credit balance, memory usage, incoming and outgoing database/network traffic, and storage information.
+The Amazon CloudWatch RDS Sensor monitors the performance of the Amazon Relational Database Service (RDS) regarding CPU load, CPU credit usage, CPU credit balance, memory usage, incoming and outgoing database/network traffic, and storage information.

-The Amazon CloudWatch ElastiCache Sensor monitors the performance of the ElastiCache Service and provides you with values on CPU load, memory, incoming and outgoing cache/network traffic, and cache statistics.
+The Amazon CloudWatch ElastiCache Sensor monitors the performance of the Amazon ElastiCache service and provides you with values on CPU load, memory, incoming and outgoing cache/network traffic, and cache statistics.

-Nine good reasons to choose PRTG as your Amazon Cloud monitoring tool
+9 good reasons to choose PRTG as your AWS monitoring tool

 Facilitate your decision-making process